quicbit-js/qb-standard/variable-glossary.md

-# Parameter Glossary
+# Variable Glossary

-## Why have a glossary of parameter names?
+## Why have a glossary of parameter and variable names?

-With the creation of many small modules comes a challenge - how do we keep consistency among them?
-A simple glossary of the most common parameter names can keep code concise and speed up understanding of function signatures.
-Using the glossary certainly isn't mandatory, it's just a tool to consolidate terms across a large number of module functions.
+A glossary of the most common
+variable and parameter names can reduce time to understand function signatures and implementations.
+Using the glossary isn't mandatory, it's just a tool to consolidate terms across a large number of modules and functions.

-Classically trained OO programmers sometimes suggest replacing the glossary with objects that capture the glossary of terms in methods.
-But doing this adds a layer of obscurity and creates a burden on readers to learn non-trivial and non-standard types.
-Arrays, strings and plain objects are transparent and well-understood and so preferred when they can do the job.
+Programmers well-versed in OO methodology might suggest replacing parameter conventions like **src**, **off**, and **lim** with objects that capture these concepts in methods.
+But wrappers introduce the burden of wrapping and unwrapping as well as a burden on the reader to learn non-standard and non-trivial types.
+Arrays, strings and plain objects are preferred for their simplicity, transparency and ubiquity.

 ## Why so curt?